Once you’ve created a Measure, you’re ready to start configuring it!

 Today (Open Reporting Period): This refers to a period that has not yet ended, but has a defined end point.
 If you want to display data on your metric card and visualization as the underlying data is updated, regardless of the date, use this option.

-If this reporting period is used, you will see the following additional configuration options under your start/end date selection in the "Display Options" tab:
+If this reporting period is used, you will see the following additional configuration options under your start/end date selection in the "Chart Options" tab:

 With this reporting period, the "All Periods"/"Current Period" links will appear on the visualization card for your Measure.